Aeonovyli/aeonovyli.github.io/page9.md

 ---
 layout: default
-title: Sudoku
+title: Sudoku | Aeonovyli's personal website
 ---

 # Sudoku

 Sudoku is a classic mind game.
-Currently this has no set rules (meaning at times it will be unsolvable) but I'll fix it at some point...
+Recently I fixed the numbering, so they should all be solvable.
+Again, [contact me](https://aeonovyli.github.io/page2) if something isn't working.

 <style>
 #game-wrap {